vuestorefront/vue-storefront/packages/core/docs/shopify/checkout.md

   window.location.href="https://vsf-next-pwa.myshopify.com";
 }, 5000);
 ```
-You can edit above code as per your needs.
+You can edit the above code as per your needs.

-Shopify have a special section in the admin where you can enter that code so that it'll apply to the Thank You page.
+Shopify has a special section in the admin where you can enter that code so that it'll apply to the Thank You page.
-It's called, **"Additional Scripts."**
+It's called **"Additional Scripts."**

 If you navigate to **Settings > Checkout** and scroll to the bottom of the Order Processing section, you'll find a
 text box where you can paste code into.